*Updated: Feb 15, 2026

 - Dream car: 1964 Corvette (yes, without the split window)

 Nobody would guess it from the title, but I’m a recovering alcoholic and pastor.
-Several years ago, my career as a pastor came crashing down when I spiraled into alcoholism.
-It was more than the loss of a career, reputation, or personal pride; it was the collapse of my identity as a friend, father, and husband—everything self-destructed under the weight of its inconsistencies and fallacies.
-The layers I had constructed, whatever shell of a person I presented, fractured because I had lost all control over myself.
+Years ago, I spiraled into alcoholism and wrecked a family, church, and career.
+It was more than the loss of reputation or social context; it was the collapse of my identity as a friend, father, and husband—everything self-destructed under the weight of its inconsistencies and fallacies.
+The layers I had constructed, whatever shell of a person I presented, fractured because I had lost all control

 Sobriety: More Than Just Quitting

-Sobriety had to be something more profound, something deeper for me.
+Sobriety started becoming something more profound and deeper.
 The last part of the 12th Step in Alcoholics Anonymous states that, after an alcoholic has a spiritual awakening, we are “to practice these principles in all our affairs.”
-It’s taken a few spiritual awakenings to get over my old self.
-I’ve realized that my “problem” with alcohol was my problem with everything else.
-AAers like to say that quitting alcohol is easy; you just have to change everything.
-After more than three years of sobriety, I’m exhausted by how true it’s been.
+The terrifying truth of that statement hit me pretty early in the rooms.
+It’s taken a lot of “awakenings” to get over enough of my old self to learn how to function.
+I realized my “problem” with alcohol was my problem with everything: it was a “spiritual malady.”
+AAers like to say that “quitting alcohol is easy; you just have to change everything.”
+After more than four years of sobriety, I’m still exhausted by how true it’s been.

-Along the way, my faith, which was a struggle for me, before became real.
-Spirituality, something I felt I had to force, is now a part of me.
-The Holy Spirit, that thing I could never figure out, was just there one day.
-There was even a hypothetical, reverse-engineered giving of my life to Jesus.
-It took years of wrestling with several perspectives, therapies, theologies, and doctrines…on top of my ego and baggage, to get where I am and I’m grateful for every damned part of it.
+Along the way, faith, which used to be a struggle before, became real.
+Spirituality, something I felt I had to force, was now an annoying part of me.
+The Holy Spirit, that thing I could never figure out, was just available one day.
+There was a hypothetical, reverse-engineered giving of my life to Jesus.

-My faith and understanding changed and grew.
-American Evangelicalism, where I came from, no longer aligned with Scripture or reality.
-The glaring errors, logical inconsistency, and distance from a historical understanding of Scripture and the love of Jesus were too fundamental and palpable.
+American Evangelicalism, where I came from, was no longer aligned with Scripture or reality.
+The glaring errors, logical inconsistency, distance from a historical understanding of the Bible, and the love of Jesus were fundamentally palpable.
 A lot of shame and fear had to be let go of while wrangling a panicked mania of being labeled a heretic or shunned by Evangelical peers.
-Underneath on top of it all was my shame and fear, the things I knew I was but wasn’t being.
-The fear of success, a stupid thing, reared its head.
-To make it sound more pathetic, I also needed to get over my church butthurt…which was stupid.
-It’s been a process.
+Underneath, or on top of, it all was my shame and pride, the things I knew I was and wasn’t being.
+The fear of both failure and success, irrational things, reared their heads.
+My church butthurt and deconstruction aftermath that I was in denial of had to go.

 The Birth of Drunk Pastor

 I needed an outlet.
 Writing helped me be accountable and get ideas out of my head.
 The idea for Drunk Pastor was pitched during my first rehab by a man dear to me now.
 During my second rehab, the head psychologist recommended something similar.
-It’s been a slow build and approach, but one needed and one that has refused to stop despite my excuses and feet dragging.
-Now, it’s here, whatever it is at this moment, and it’s becoming fun.
+It’s been a slow build and approach, but one that has refused to stop despite excuses and foot-dragging.

-The topics will vary and questions be plenty.
-Sacred cows and “just need to have faith” are terms that can conceal idolatry, pride, and fear.
-Faith is about our life and practice, not blind allegiances to doctrinal concepts.
-Drunk Pastor is meant for those who are already here or are ready to be.
-It’s meant for those who aren’t afraid to ask some hard questions.
+The topics vary, and leftover questions are intentional.
+Sacred cows and “just need to have faith” are terms that can conceal idolatry, pride, and fear, while exposing false definitions.
+Faith is about our life and practice, not blind allegiance to doctrinal concepts.
+Drunk Pastor is meant for those who are already here or ready to be.
+It’s meant for those who aren’t afraid to wrestle hard questions or are finally ready to surrender—either way.

 Welcome to Drunk Pastor.